 My wife and I were lucky enough when we lived in Dallas to work with a therapist who would work with us both individually and together and since we each had separate issues as well as issues in the marriage, it was a tremendously helpful way to help us heal and move forward.

-So if you’re wondering If Marriage Counseling Can Help, check out one of my highly shared Pinterest posts on that topic and see if you don’t think it can help you too.
+So if you’re wondering If Marriage Counseling Can Help (click to read on my site), check out one of my highly shared Pinterest posts on that marriage counseling and some of the really surprising benefits you might get from it.

 So now let’s review the . . .